Xeus-Territory/obsidian_world/content/Tech Second Brain/Databases/Awesome Database.md

 - [pgbouncer](https://github.com/pgbouncer/pgbouncer): lightweight connection pooler for PostgreSQL
 - [mongobetween](https://github.com/coinbase/mongobetween): a proxying connections for mongodb.
 It is developed by coinbase.
+- [GatewayD](https://docs.gatewayd.io/getting-started/welcome): a free and open-source cloud-native database gateway and framework for building data-driven applications
 ## Database IDE

 - [beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio): Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 [Website](https://www.beekeeperstudio.io/)